 “I’ve always thought if more good people had concealed carry permits, then we could end those Muslims before they walked in.”

 According to ABC News, Liberty University has more than 14,500 residential students.
 On the university’s website, readers are informed of the school’s more than 500 programs of study, state-of-the-art technology, and gifted faculty.
-As the world’s largest Christian university, the site states:
+The site states:

 “Liberty University will equip you to enter a competitive job market.
 Learn, develop, and grow at Liberty so you can impact your culture as a Champion for Christ.”